+- DIF: Cognitive Level: Knowledge REF: p.
+31

-TOP: Step of the Nursing Process: Outcome Identification and Planning
+- TOP: Step of the Nursing Process: Outcome Identification and Planning

+- MSC: Client Needs: Management of Care

-- 13. When the nurse identifies a health problem or alteration in a client's health status that requires a nursing intervention, the nurse is performing which step of the nursing process?
+- 14. When the nurse identifies a health problem or alteration in a client's health status that requires a nursing intervention, the nurse is performing which step of the nursing process?

 - a.
 Diagnosis

 - b.
 Planning

 - c.
 Intervention

 - d.
 Evaluation

-The nursing diagnosis consists of three parts: (1) problem, (2) etiology, and (3) evidence.
-The problem is a statement identifying a health problem or alteration in a client's health status requiring nursing intervention.
+The nursing diagnosis consists of three parts: problem, etiology, and evidence.
+The problem is a statement identifying a health problem or alteration in a client's health status, requiring nursing intervention.
 Planning occurs after problem identification.
 Interventions occur during implementation.
 The effectiveness of the interventions is evaluated in the evaluation phase.

+- DIF: Cognitive Level: Knowledge REF: p.
+33

-TOP: Step of the Nursing Process: Diagnosis MSC: Client Needs: Management of Care
+- TOP: Step of the Nursing Process: Diagnosis

+- MSC: Client Needs: Management of Care

-- 14. When evaluating the client's progress toward goal achievement, the nurse should ask which of the following questions?
+- 15. When evaluating the client's progress toward goal achievement, the nurse should ask which of the following questions?

 - a.
 "Did the client tell the truth?"

 - b.
 "Were the goals realistic?"

 - c.
 "Did the physician diagnose the client's condition correctly?"

 - d.
 "Was the length of stay too short?"